|Input and output parameters||Can have input and output parameters in stored procedures.||Cannot have input and output parameters in triggers.|

 System Stored procedures are inbuilt stored procedures created by Microsoft to perform various administrative tasks.
-Examples of system stored procedures : sp_who, sp_lock, sp_depends etc. System stored procedure has a prefix of sp_.
+Examples of system stored procedures: sp_who, sp_lock, sp_depends, etc. The system stored procedure has a prefix of sp_.

-User defined Stored procedures are the procedures created by user to implement specific business logic.
-The prefix of user defined stored procedures varies from organization to organization.
-We can create user defined stored procedures with or without input and output parameters.
-In this blog we will cover various examples illustrating the stored procedures with or without parameters.
+User-defined Stored procedures are the procedures created by the user to implement specific business logic.
+The prefix of user-defined stored procedures varies from organization to organization.
+We can create user-defined stored procedures with or without input and output parameters.
+In this blog, we will cover various examples illustrating the stored procedures with or without parameters.

 Suppose there is a table named Sales_record whose structure is given below :